mobxjs/mobx/docs/best/store.md

 # Best Practices for building large scale maintainable projects

-This section contains some best practices we discovered at Mendix while working with Mobservable.
+This section contains some best practices we discovered at Mendix while working with MobX.
 This section is opiniated and you are in no way forced to apply this practices.
-There are many ways of working with Mobservable and React, and this is just one of them.
+There are many ways of working with MobX and React, and this is just one of them.

 # Stores